ZenonZeni/ZenonZeni/README.md

 Skills: Java, JavaScript, PHP, CSS, SQL and XML/XSLT.

 - 🔭 I’m currently working on a booking system for my clients.
 - 🌱 I’m currently learning Java and JavaScript Frameworks.
+I.e J2E, Springboot, Jquery and Angular.
 - 🤔 I’m looking for help with front-end development so if you're good at it UX/UI design and want to work on open projects.
 Please reach out to me by contacting me.
 - 📫 How to reach me: https://zenonzeni.ca/My-Personal-Website/ContactMe.html